apoulain22/TutorialDoc/docs/source/usage.rst

    (ENV_NAME) $ python compile_borders.py

-Then, to linearise a routine, run the associated program *tap_tangent.py* and compile again the associated source.
+Then, to linearise a routine, run the associated program *tap_tangent.py* (tap* files linearise through TAPENADE software the associated routines) and compile again the associated source.

 .. code-block:: console